 use to purchase certain WIC approved foods.
 WIC foods are high in

 key nutrients that women and children need for good health, such

 as iron, calcium and folic acid.
 There is also a special food package for mothers

-are meant to be combined with other purchased foods to provide balanced
+who fully breastfeed their infants.
+Foods bought with a WIC EBT card are meant to be combined with other purchased foods to provide balanced

 meals for those who receive WIC.